-42 This matter related to the operational risk OR11 "Decision Making" as documented in the Council's risk register.
+43 This item relates to OR11 as documented in the Council's risk register.
 The risk is classed as low.
 This matter relates to this risk because the recommendation will see a decision that is timely, as delegated and compliant with legislation.